nzrsvt/spotify-playlist-scraper/README.md

 ```
 Additionally, the script will display the extracted playlist on the console, listing each song with its corresponding artist.

-## Note
+> [!WARNING]
-Please make sure you have the necessary permissions to access the Spotify playlist URL.
+> Please make sure you have the necessary permissions to access the Spotify playlist URL.
 Additionally, ensure that the playlist is publicly accessible, as private playlists may not be scraped successfully.

 ---
 Feel free to contribute to this project or report any issues on GitHub.